signalfx/signalfx-python-tracing/README.md

 avoid this constraint.

 `sfx-py-trace` attempts to instrument all available libraries there are corresponding instrumentations installed on your system for.
-If want to prevent the tracing of particular libraries at run time, set the `SIGNALFX_<LIBRARY_NAME>_ENABLED=False` environment variable when launching the `sfx-py-trace` process.
+If you want to prevent the tracing of particular libraries at run time, set the `SIGNALFX_<LIBRARY_NAME>_ENABLED=False` environment variable when launching the `sfx-py-trace` process.
 For example, to prevent auto-instrumentation of Tornado, you could run: